-Cosmic Cafe was founded in the late '80s by Kumar Pallana, who originally opened a general merchandise store in the space.
-Pallana's son expanded with a restaurant component, and Sachdev came on board to help create a gentle oasis, with a menu of Indian and vegetarian food at a time when vegetarian options in Dallas were slim to none — making it a unique and valuable piece of the Dallas community, and a quirky counterpoint to Dallas' shiny persona.
+Cosmic Cafe's roots began in the late '80s when Kumar Pallana opened a general merchandise store in the space.
+In 1992, his son Dipak opened the Cosmic Cup in the space, creating a gentle oasis, with a menu of Indian and vegetarian food at a time when vegetarian options in Dallas were slim to none — making it a unique and valuable piece of the Dallas community, and a quirky counterpoint to Dallas' shiny persona.
 (They also briefly had a location in Austin.)

-As one of the only vegetarian restaurants in Dallas at the time, it was also a drop-in for vegetarian performers and celebrities passing through town.
+As one of the only vegetarian restaurants in Dallas at the time, Cosmic was a drop-in for vegetarian performers and celebrities passing through town.

 Glorious decor featuring Hindu artwork, Buddha statues, and other Indian motifs added to the peaceful hippie vibe, and a front porch overlooking Oak Lawn Avenue, draped with Tibetan prayer flags like a beacon, gave it a patio ahead of its time.
 It also had a meditation center on the second floor, where yoga classes were held, so the precedent was there.

 The food was your prototypical post-hippie vegetarian with a comforting warmth in dishes such as the signature Buddha's Delight, with curried vegetable of the day, dahl, samosa, pappadam, rice, and naan; and Cosmic Stir, with stir-fried asparagus, broccoli, bell peppers, onions, carrots, squash, snow peas, and tofu sauteed with a yogurt and ginger sauce and served over rice with a salad.